 A GUI testing is a combined device and technology, which presents a stage of the user interaction and tasks gathering for the information to be produced.
 A progression of elements acclimating a visual dialect that can represent all the information stored on PCs.
 It's simpler and more gullible for the user to use the computer even with limited computer skills.
 The most widely recognized blend of such components in GUIs is the WIMP ("window, symbol, menu, pointing device").
 The interaction of WIMP controls the position of the mouse, icons, all available commands, and all the other actions that have been performed with the pointer.

 By implementing the process of GUI testing during the early stages of software development life cycle (SDLC), the team can enjoy several advantages, such as an increase in the speed of development, improvement in quality, and reduction of the risks at the end of the cycle.
 Apart from these, there are other advantages of GUI testing, like:

 Automation testing plays an extremely significant role in GUI testing.
 It enhances its effectiveness and improves its reliability.
 With the assistance of various paid and open source tools, the team of testers is able to efficiently test the software’s graphical user interface elements and icons, which further improves the quality and visual appearance of the product.
 Therefore, listed below are some of the important GUI testing tools:

 Check out our detailed list of best automated GUI testing tools and choose the most reliable and effective tool for GUI testing.

-GUI testing is one of the important testings in all software testing.
+GUI Testing is one of the important testing in all software testing.
 GUI interacts with ease by using the various features with the user and makes the software success.
 This testing evaluates various design elements like layouts, colors, fonts, buttons, icons, captions and content.
-Manual testing is error-prone, repetitive and sometimes boring.
+Manual GUI Testing is error-prone, repetitive and sometimes boring.
 However, the mostly automation GUI is preferably used for the accuracy.
 In the era of technology and graphics, graphical user interface testing is glory in the software testing.